xAbhidhar/ReadShellOutput/README.md

 # ReadShellOutput
 The project is about reading commands from a text file and processing various shell commands.
 The input is a txt file containing valid and invalid commands. only valid commands are to be executed.

 ## Problem Statement
+To build and make a deployable, containerized service that executes and processes valid shell command strings.

+## Details
+The service listens for POST requests at a specified endpoint containing a multi-part encoded file parameter.
+This file is parsed to determine the set of valid commands to be executed.
+The `commands.txt` file in this repository contains the commands and serves as an example to give a sense how the input file will be formatted.

 ## Libraries Used